BergQuester/v8tr.github.io/_drafts/2018-06-04-initialization-with-literals.md

 {% endhighlight %}

-Now you can write code like this:
+Now both URL and URL request can be initialized with a string:

 {% highlight swift linenos %}